-Gender-specific sober living homes are available to address the unique needs of men and women in recovery.
+Gender-specific sober living homes are available to address the unique needs of sober living for men and women in recovery.
 While addiction affects everyone in similar ways, men often face a variety of obstacles and challenges that are unique to their gender.
 Recovering from a substance use disorder in the company of a safe and supportive group of like-minded individuals can greatly aid the recovery process.

-For heterosexual men, being in gender-specific household is also beneficial in that it eliminates the needless distractions of sex and dating, which can derail an individual’s recovery during the early days of sobriety.
-For homosexual men, a same gender household may not eliminate these distractions, but it does offer a chance for young men to live in a community that is more likely to understand what they’re going through.
+For heterosexual men, being in a gender-specific household is also beneficial in that it eliminates the needless distractions of sex and dating, which can derail an individual’s recovery during the early days of sobriety.
+For homosexual men, a same-gender household may not eliminate these distractions, but it does offer a chance for young men to live in a community that is more likely to understand what they’re going through.

 Males have a number of characteristics that increase their risk of developing an addiction and worsen the associated dangers.
 Men are statistically far more likely to abuse drugs and alcohol than women.
 Men consume opioids, stimulants, and alcohol in far higher quantities than women.
 They are also more likely to engage in risk-taking and impulsive behavior, actions that can not only rapidly lead to a substance use disorder but also further endanger people who already suffer from one.

 Men often have reservations about seeking treatment even after years of substance abuse.
 Due to the way men metabolize alcohol and drugs, they tend to experience the damaging mental and physical consequences of substance abuse later than women do.
 While this may appear to be a positive consequence, the result is that men often spend far more years in active addiction.
 Men are also more reluctant overall to seek help for their addictions because addiction is far more stigmatized for men.